castorini/anserini/docs/regressions-neuclir22-ru-dt.md

 # Anserini Regressions: NeuCLIR22 &mdash; Russian (Document Translation)

-This page documents BM25 regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Russian, using document translation (i.e., corpus translation provided by the organizers).
+This page presents **document translation** regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Russian, with the following configuration:

++ Queries: English
++ Documents: Machine-translated documents from Russian into English (corpus provided by the organizers)
++ Model: BM25

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/neuclir22-ru-dt.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/neuclir22-ru-dt.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.